 Ranch Floor Plan

 The ranch floor plan is a favorite among buyers of all ages and stages, and it's often in high demand in just about any real estate market.
 This sprawling floor plan includes plenty of living space.
-Generally, a ranch home is going to have one floor, with all bedrooms on the main floor.
+Generally, a ranch home will have one floor, with all bedrooms on the main floor.
 In addition, the floor plan often includes a large living space and a spacious kitchen and dining area.
-Ranch homes that also have basements nearly double their living space, which means that property values remain high for homeowners who invest in this home style.
+Ranch homes also have basements nearly double their living space, which means that property values remain high for homeowners who invest in this home style.

 Classic Floor Plan